serpsapp/uule-grabber/README.md

 Put it inside of the same directory and rename it "locations.csv".

-Run it, the final output will be "locations_outfile.csv".
+Run it, the final output will be "locations_uule.csv".

 Thanks to Salemioche for the % trick.